Mapping the DeFi crime landscape: an evidence-based picture: Data and Methods

 \subsection{Obj 3: Measuring and Comparing Financial Damages}

 To achieve the third and final objective, financial damages were measured and compared according to the taxonomy and tech stack presented before.
 Due to the highly skewed distributions, non-parametric tests were used, including Mann-Whitney U, Kruskall-Wallis and Dunns' post hoc tests.
-All tests were computed either using scipy.stats package~\cite{noauthor_statistical_nodate} or by computing the formulas below.
 The significance level was set to 0.05 ($\alpha = 0.05$).
 When there were only two groups to compare, a Mann-Whitney U test was computed.
 The Mann-Whitney $U$ test compares the distributions of a continuous variable between two independent groups~\cite{shier_statistics_2004}.
-When significant (p $< 0.05$), effect size for significant Mann-Whitney U tests were reported using Hedges's $g$ \cite{ucla_faq_nodate}, calculated as follows:

-where $n_1$ and $n_2$ are the sample sizes and $s^2_1$ and $s^2_2$ are the sample variances and $n_1 + n_2 -2$ the number of degrees of freedom.
-A $g$ around 0.20 or below is considered a small effect, around 0.5 a medium effect and 0.8 or higher a large effect \cite{ucla_faq_nodate}.
-On the other hand, when comparing multiple groups, Kruskal-Wallis H tests were computed~\cite{ostertagova_methodology_2014}.
-When significant ($pvalue > 0.05$), effect sizes were measured by calculating the $\eta^2$ as follows:

-where $H$ is the result of the Kruskal-Wallis test, $k$ is the number of groups; $n$ is the total number of observations.
-A $g$ value between 0.01 and 0.06 represents a small effect, between 0.06 and 0.14 a moderate effect and larger than 0.14, a large effect~\cite{tomczak_need_2014}.
+When significant, effect size were reported using cliff's delta ($d$)~\cite{meissel2024using}.
+When comparing multiple groups, Kruskal-Wallis H tests were computed~\cite{ostertagova_methodology_2014} and effect sizes were measured by calculating the epsilon squared ($\epsilon^2$)~\cite{tomczak2014need}.
 Given significant results of a Kruskall-Wallis H test, Dunn’s post hoc test with Bonferroni correction were finally computed~\cite{dunn_estimation_1959,dunn_multiple_1961-1}.
 Precisely, Dunn’s test identifies which groups are driving the significant difference found in the Kruskal-Wallis H test by comparing the difference between all pairs of groups.
 Since Dunn’s test computed each pairwise comparison separately, a Bonferroni correction was used to adjust the p-value and thus reducing the chances of doing a Type 1 error.
-Finally, effect sizes for all significant post-hoc tests were measured using the Hedges' $g$ as presented above~\cite{ucla_faq_nodate}.
+Finally, effect sizes for all significant post-hoc tests were measured using the cliff's delta ($d$)~\cite{meissel2024using}.
 Also, when test results are presented, the median ($\Tilde{x}$) for each type of crime events is reported.